Symbolic Convergence Theory: History, Description, Example and Strengths & Weaknesses. Examples of Symbolic Convergence Theory.

 The basic concept is the fantasy theme and its associated basic concepts include symbolic cue, fantasy type, and saga.

-A fantasy type is a stock scenario used to explain new events in a well-known, dramatic form such as Watergate, Irangate, and Whitewatergate.
+A fantasy type is a stock scenario that uses to explain new events in a well-known, dramatic form such as Watergate, Irangate, and Whitewatergate.
 Taking stock is to think about all the aspects of a situation or event before deciding what to do next.
 A fantasy type is a fantasy theme that has a large number of rhetorical visions.
 They help make sense of a new phenomenon by providing known references.

 Notable Example of Fantasy types

 For example, a fantasy type would be when Richard Nixon was campaigning through his home state of California in 1952.
 A fund was put together by some wealthy Southern California businessman on behalf of Nixon.
 The newspapers picked this up and ran headlines such as “Secret Rich Men’s Trust Fund Keeps Nixon in Style Far Beyond His Salary”.
 The purpose of this fund was to help Nixon pay for expenses that he could not otherwise pay for out of his income.
-National newspapers were two to one in the favor of dropping Nixon from the ticket after this and his only hope was to find a way to regain public trust and support.
+National newspapers were two to one in the favor of dropping Nixon from the ticket after this.
+And, his only hope was to find a way to regain public trust and support.
 Six days after the crisis, Nixon addressed the public by radio to respond to the charges against him.

 A saga is a long story of heroic achievement of the life of an individual, group, organization, or larger entity such as a nation.
 It is a great historical achievement and event for individuals or a nation.
 For instance, examples of American sagas include “the spirit of entrepreneurship” and “the power of the ballot box.
 Symbolic convergence theorists claim that the Soviet Union had difficulty managing the coherence of the fifteen republics due to the weakening of the communist rhetorical vision and decreasing sagas.